-If you forget the power-on password, you can regain access to the server by using the power-on password switch.
-See Table 2 "System board SW3 switch block definition" on page 29 for more information.
+If you forget the power-on password, you can use the power-on password switch (switch 2) on the system board switch block (SW6) to regain access to the server.
+See Table 3 "System board SW6 switch block definition" on page 36.